John Joseph Cantwell: Film industry

 At the NCWC meeting in November, Cantwell condemned the film industry in a speech largely written by Breen.
 Cantwell said that films were "preaching a philosophy of life which, in most instances, is...sinister and insidious" and "lowered both the public and private standards of conduct of all who see them."
 In particular, Cantwell condemned the 1932 film The Sign of the Cross and the 1933 film Ann Vickers.
-He blamed Jewish studio executives, who "if [they] had any desire to keep the screen free from offensiveness they could do so," He also assessed blame on Broadway playwrights in New York City, from whom "the stories now current on the screen are selected.
+He blamed Jewish studio executives, who "if [they] had any desire to keep the screen free from offensiveness they could do so."
+He also assessed blame on Broadway playwrights in New York City, from whom "the stories now current on the screen are selected.
 Seventy-five percent of these authors are pagans."
 Cantwell concluded his speech by saying "that drastic efforts must be launched at once if we are to stave off national disaster."

 Following Cantwell's speech, the bishops created the Episcopal Committee on Motion Pictures, with Archbishop John T. McNicholas as chair and Bishops Cantwell, John F. Noll, and Hugh Charles Boyle as members.
 In June 1934, the Committee organized the National Legion of Decency "to arouse millions of Americans to a consciousness of the dangers of salacious and immoral pictures and to take action against them."
 Through the popularity of its rating system and the circulation of membership pledges at church services, the Legion wielded significant influence on the film industry for decades and had millions of members throughout the United States.

 In April 1936, Cantwell blessed the first meeting of the Hollywood Anti-Nazi League.
 He continued to call for film boycotts, including 1947's Duel in the Sun, which he called "morally offensive and spiritually depressing" and warned that Catholics may not see "with a free conscience."

 Later life and death

 Cantwell celebrated his silver jubilee as a bishop in 1942, receiving congratulatory messages from Pope Pius XII and US President Franklin D. Roosevelt.
 Cantwell was active in the relief effort in Europe following the end of World War II in 1945.
 He also condemned the 1946 imprisonment in Yugoslavia of Archbishop Aloysius Stepinac by its communist government.

 Two weeks after being stricken with a throat infection, Cantwell died on October 30, 1947, at Queen of Angels Hospital in Los Angeles.
-He received tributes from Los Angelese Mayor Fletcher Bowron, Episcopal bishop Robert Burton Gooden, and actors including Bing Crosby, Bob Hope, Eddie Cantor and Pat O'Brien.
+He received tributes from Los Angeles Mayor Fletcher Bowron, Episcopal bishop Robert Burton Gooden, and actors including Bing Crosby, Bob Hope, Eddie Cantor and Pat O'Brien.